 Do you have any rules in this beer hunting activity ?

 Firstly it is obvious that there are some big differences between those 2 years.
 The birth of the fantastic Erzbierschof bar/shop has turned things around and I am trading and buying online much less than before.

 Then, as you can see it easily, I'm not a festival guy (2013 was kind of an exception).
-It's not that I don't like them but just because I don't have enough time on my hands (yes family, chess, work, .)
+It's not that I don't like them but just because I don't have enough time on my hands (yes friends, chess, work, .)